youssef-attai/eram-flutter-assessment/README.md

 2. Thoroughly review the `api.md` file to gain a comprehensive understanding of the API details and available endpoints.

-3. Proceed to build your Flutter application within the `todo_app` directory.
+3. Proceed to build your Flutter application.

-4. Once satisfied, commit your solution to your personal GitHub repository and subsequently share the repository link with us.
+4. Once satisfied, commit your solution to your personal GitHub repository and make a pull request.

 ## Assessment Criteria